Religion and capital punishment: Actions of Buddhist countries

-Bhutan, Cambodia, and Thailand all recognize Buddhism as a state religion and use a Buddhist approach to address the issue of capital punishment.
-Cambodia is the only nation to have officially outlawed the use of the death penalty, though neither Thailand nor Bhutan have utilized capital punishment in many years.
+Bhutan, Cambodia, and Thailand all recognise Buddhism as a state religion and use a Buddhist approach to address the issue of capital punishment.
+Thailand is the only one that retains capital punishment, though it has not used it since 2018.

-Thailand is home to about 63 million people, 95% of these people follow Theravada Buddhism and it has become central to the culture and identity of Thailand.
-Thailand's war on drugs may potentially explain its current retention of the death penalty.
-The manufacture and distribution of drugs is considered an offense in which the death penalty is mandatory.
+Thailand is home to about 63 million people, 95 % of these people follow Theravada Buddhism and it has become central to the culture and identity of Thailand.
+Thailand's war on drugs may potentially explain its current retention of capital punishment.
+The manufacture and distribution of drugs is an offence for which death is mandatory.
 There were no executions in Thailand, however, between the years of 1988-1995 and 2004–2007.

-Sri Lanka also recognizes Buddhism as its official state religion but appears to be moving toward an increase in its use of capital punishment.
+Sri Lanka also recognizes Buddhism as its official state religion but appears to be moving toward an increase in its passage of death sentences.
 It is unclear, however, if this anything to do with its Buddhist beliefs.
 Unlike Thailand, Sri Lanka has had a long history of political and religious tension due to its history of being ruled by various countries.
 Its Buddhist influence was weakened by foreign rulers who believed in a suppression of Buddhist culture.
 A Buddhist monk was sentenced to death after his assassination of Prime Minister Bandaranaike in 1959 because he felt that he had not lived up to his political promises of promoting Buddhist culture within politics.
 There has not been an execution in Sri Lanka since 1977.

 Although it is communist, Laos has a much less intense commitment to capital punishment than other nearby communist nations.
 This is likely due to the strong influence of Theravada Buddhism.
-Myanmar also has a strong Theravada Buddhism influence in its country and has not carried out any government ordered executions since 1989.
+Burma also has a strong Theravada Buddhism influence in its country and has not carried out any government ordered executions since 1989.

 Christianity

 Christian tradition from the New Testament have come to a range of conclusions about the permissibility and social value of capital punishment.
 While some Christians hold the view that a strict reading of certain texts forbids executions, other Christians point to various verses in the New Testament which seem to endorse the imposition of the death penalty.
+That the principal figure in Christianity, Jesus of Nazareth, is believed by Christians to have been the incarnate God who was executed as a martyr by the Roman Empire influences the opinions pertaining to the death penalty.

 Many early Christians strongly opposed the death penalty.
 A church order from Rome dated to around 200 AD forbids any Christian magistrate from carrying out a death sentence under pain of excommunication.
 It was also forbidden for any Christian to accuse a person of a crime if that accusation might result in the person being put to death or beaten with lead-weighted leather thongs.
 In the fifth century, Christian attitudes towards the death penalty gradually became less stringent.
 In 405, Pope Innocent I ruled that magistrates who enforced the death penalty could not be excommunicated, although the custom was probably still regarded as immoral.